 Sending offline traffic to a custom landing page or custom domain is one of the best and most used methods for tracking offline campaigns.
-With this strategy, when a lead or customer visits your unique page, you’ll know exactly where they came from because the only way they could have known about the URL is via that specific ad.
+When a lead or customer visits your unique page, you’ll know exactly where they came from because the only way they could have known about the URL is via that specific ad.

-For example, if you own a sporting goods store in your local community, you can run an ad during the football season in the school’s paper or local paper directing people to a unique landing page (such as yourbusiness.com/gohawksfootball.com) that highlights the football gear you have in stock.
+For example, if you own a sporting goods store in your local community, you can run an ad during the football season in the newspaper directing people to a unique landing page (such as yourbusiness.com/gohawksfootball.com) that highlights the football gear you have in stock.
 Because you’re only providing this unique URL via this ad, you’ll know that your page views and purchases from that page came directly from that ad.

 It’s important to use a “noindex meta tag” on these custom landing pages so that they’re not visible to search engines.
 This will not only avoid getting visitors to your page from sources other than your ad, but it will also keep you from being penalized SEO-wise for having duplicate content.
 To use a noindex meta tag, add < meta name=“robots” content=”noindex” > to the HEAD section of the pages you are going to create for these campaigns.